superg3m/ckg/readme.md

 2. ./run.ps1

 - Collection of tools, data structures, and algorithms that I find useful
-- If cl.exe is not defined in your terminal run vars.ps1
-- Compile with CUSTOM_PLATFORM_IMPL defined if you want to change how platform specific functions work.

 #### NOTE
 I consider CKG almost done I would like to revist the FileIO section but other than that this is a solid granular library